sdemyanov/ConvNet/README.md

 http://www.demyanov.net

 !!!
 IMPORTANT UPDATE !!!
 The GPU version is available now!
+!!!
+HOWEVER !!!
+Currently it works only on devices with the compute capability >= 3.0

 This library has been written as a part of my project on facial expression analysis.
 It contains the implementation of convolitional neural nets for Matlab, written on Matlab, C++ and CUDA for CPU and GPU processing.
 All versions work identically.
 The GPU version uses kernels from Alex Krizhevsky's library [cuda-convnet2](https://code.google.com/p/cuda-convnet2/), so it is _really_ fast.
 In some cases it is about 400 times faster than CPU version.